Language/Communication Testing and Placement

 Additional Information.
 It is the responsibility of the student to be aware of requirements and deadlines.
 It is suggested that this information be obtained before the start of the semester of intended graduation.
 All students should plan timing of the final defense accordingly (making sure to account for the 4-8 week period following the defense) to satisfy any deadlines related to upcoming graduation or exhaustion of funding.

 University requirements for the thesis can be obtained from the Graduate Board web site.
 Information sheets entitled “Dissertation Requirements” are available to student and contain details on the form, cost and timing for submitting the thesis.
-Doctoral Theses must be submitted to both the ETD (Library) and the Department of Civil Engineering.
+Doctoral Theses must be submitted to both the ETD (Library) and the department.
 The deadline date for filing is set by the Graduate Board Office.
-This date also applies to filing with the Whiting School Graduate Committee and with the Department.
+This date also applies to filing with the Whiting School Graduate Committee and with the department.
 A receipt of ETD approval email must be sent to the Academic Program Coordinator and the Graduate Board/WSE Office of Academic Affairs (for M.S.E. students).